m00g3n/cluster-inventory/docs/adr/001-provisioning.md

 ### CR examples

-MInd that the Runtime CR must contain the following labels:
+Mind that the Runtime CR must be labeled to make searching easier.
+The proposed list of labels to be added to the Runtime CR:
 ```yaml
  kyma-project.io/instance-id: instance-id
  kyma-project.io/runtime-id: runtime-id